-To assess the threat of the gill parasite (C. formosanus) on fountain darter populations by monitoring the host snail (M. tuberculatus) and gill parasite cercariae density and distribution in water column concentrations.
+To assess the threat of the gill parasite (Centrocestus formosanus) and the intestinal fluke parasite (Haplorchis pumilio) on fountain darter populations by monitoring parasite cercariae concentrations in the water column.

-Perform gill parasite cercariae water column concentration monitoring during low-flow conditions (<100cfs).
-Analyze monitoring data to determine the overall effect and potential threat of the gill parasite to fountain darter populations.
+Perform parasite water column cercariae monitoring at four established monitoring transects.
+Analyze monitoring data to determine the overall effect and potential threat of the gill parasite and H. pumilio to fountain darter populations.